Day 157

 Pippa adds

-In 2 Samuel chapter 10, we see that the Ammonites were suspicious and offensive to David’s men who brought messages of sympathy.
+In 2 Samuel chapter 10, we see that the Ammonites were suspicious and offensive to David’s men who had brought messages of sympathy.
 They had lived together happily up to this moment.
 However, as a result of their actions a war was fought and lives were lost.

 It is important to be wise and discerning.
 However, we must never become cynical and must try to believe the best about other people’s motives.